-Perform this check after the source is fully reassembled, except for the crucible cover.
+Perform this check after the gun is fully reassembled, except for the crucible cover.

-- Step 1: Connect the source to a leak detector with a sensitivity to 1×10^{-9} std.
-Atm cc/sec or better. - Step 2: Initiate the instrument's test mode and note its base leak rate (i.e., before helium is applied to the source).
-This reading indicates whether there is any residual helium in the detector that should be removed before tested or subtracted from the test reading. - Step 3: Apply helium to all the external surfaces of the source while observing the leak rate, which should not exceed 3×10^{-9} std.
-Atm cc/sec at any spot. - Step 4: Rotate the crucible while directing the helium flow toward the area where the quad ring resides (i.e., the area where the crucible mounting flange fits around the pivot shaft).
+Step 1: Connect the gun to a leak detector with a sensitivity of 1×10^{-9} std.
+Atm cc/sec or better.

+Step 2: Initiate the instrument's test mode and note its base leak rate (i.e., its leak rate before helium is applied to the gun).
+This reading indicates whether there is any residual helium in the detector that should be removed before you test the gun.
+Alternatively, the base rate can be subtracted from the test reading.

+Step 3: Apply helium to all the external surfaces of the gun while observing the leak rate, which should not exceed 3×10^{-9} std.
+Atm cc/sec at any point.

+Step 4: Rotate the crucible while directing the helium flow toward the area where the quad ring resides (i.e., the area where the crucible mounting flange fits around the pivot shaft).
 The leak rate there should not exceed 5×10^{-9} std.
+Atm cc/sec.

-Atm cc/sec. - Step 5: If the leak rate is higher than the specified value for either of the locations specified above, remove the helium from the source and allow the detector to stabilize at its base leak rate.
+Step 5: If the leak rate indicated following either step 3 or step 4 is higher than the value specified for that step, remove the helium from the gun and give the detector time to stabilize at its base leak rate.
 Then repeat steps 2-4.
-If the leak reading remains high after you repeat step 2, then residual helium is building up within the detector during testing, and there is probably no significant leak in the source.
-If the base leak rate returns to something like the value you obtained when you first performed step 2 and you obtain a high reading again in step 3 or 4, you can conclude that there is a leak in the source.
+If the base leak rate is still high when you repeat step 2, then you can conclude that residual helium is building up within the detector during the testing procedure, so there is probably not a significant leak in the gun.
+However, if repeating step 2 yields a base leak rate close to the value you obtained when you first performed step 2, and if you obtain a high reading upon repeating either step 3 or step 4, then you can conclude that there is a leak in the gun.
 In that event, locate the source of the leak and correct it.
 Then repeat the test.